 Limited Meal Service

-Limited meal service is defined as limited hours of service, and limited menu items.
-May occur during holiday breaks, semester breaks, and spring break.
+Limited meal service is defined as limited locations, limited hours of service, and limited menu items.
+May occur during Holiday Breaks, Semester Breaks, and Spring Break.
+During the Summer, most locations are closed.